 (Java system property: zookeeper.preAllocSize)

 To avoid seeks ZooKeeper allocates space in the transaction log file in blocks of preAllocSize kilobytes.
 The default block size is 64M.
-One reason for changing the size of the blocks is to reduce the block size if snapshots are taken more often.
-(Also, see snapCount).
+One reason for changing the size snapCount maxClientCnxns

 (Java system property: zookeeper.snapCount)